14 Sights in Kerman, Iran (with Map and Images)

 Show sight on map

-The tomb of Khawaja Atabak, the tomb of Khajeh Atabak which is located in the southeast neighborhood of the city of the Bazar Shah of Kerman and near the mosque of Bazar Shah, is a relic of the late 6th century AH and related to the Seljuk era.
+The tomb of Khawaja Atabak, the tomb of Khajeh Atabak which is located in the southeastern neighborhood of the city of Bazar Shah of Kerman and near the mosque of Bazar Shah, is a relic of the late 6th century AH and related to the Seljuk period.
 This is the place where the tomb of Khawaja Atabak Alaeddin Bazqoush is one of the great men and mystics of the Seljuk period.
-The plan of the building is octagonal which has a square inside the space, and the dominant decorative element in this building is plaster and the beautiful altar stone is installed on the western side of it and has beautiful inscriptions with Kufic script.
+The plan of the building is octagonal which has a square inside the space, and the dominant decorative element in this building is plaster, and the beautiful altar stone is installed on the western side of it and has beautiful inscriptions with Kufic script.
 The entire building is decorated with turquoise tiles.
 This work is registered under number 253.

 Wikipedia: آرامگاه خواجه اتابک (FA)